Mary Pipher has a radical idea: that you can age with joy.

-She’s now doing the same for her own demographic in the latest of her 10 books, Women Rowing North: Navigating Life’s Currents and Flourishing As We Age, published out this week.
+She’s done the same for her own demographic in her recent book, Women Rowing North: Navigating Life’s Currents and Flourishing As We Age.

 Think of Women Rowing North as a GPS for navigating your later years.
-And while Pipher, 72, says she wrote it specifically for women crossing from middle age to old age, there is much in the book that is useful for any of us.
+And while Piphe, says she wrote it specifically for women crossing from middle age to old age, there is much in the book that is useful for any of us.

 Women face a lot as they get older: harmful cultural stereotypes, ageism, misogyny, to name a few.
 But Pipher urges us to remember we have the capacity to make it a better journey.